Designing the Workflow

 • Message: Displays the default text.
 Replace ACCOUNT_NAME with the name of your network.
 You can modify the text if required.

-After clicking Add Step, the AUP is created and displayed as a process tile in the Workflow Designer.
+After clicking Add Step, the Acceptable Use Policy (AUP) is created and displayed as a process tile in the Workflow Designer.

-4. In the Actions Library tab, hover your cursor over the Custom Message from the User Interaction section and click Add.
+• Hover your cursor over Custom Message and click Add.

 The Custom Message sidebar is displayed.